hisnameisjoseph/josepho-intern-repo/milestones/m0/Kanban-Workflow.md

 ## Kanban workflow

 ### How does Kanban help manage priorities and avoid overload?
 Clear progress like which task to work on (can assign tasks and tag users), limit WIP to avoid overload.
-Clear priorities by dividing the tasks into differnt stages.
+Clear priorities by dividing the tasks into different stages.
 Making sure the priorities are clear by listing down the tasks with due dates.
 Can focus on the task that I should be working on by limiting Work In Progress.